-- Preview Email Newsletter

 Cameras that have been installed in their homes by the CIA, voices that whisper vicious words, and demons that appear in their bedroom at night.

-These are the delusions and hallucinations of psycho more PR
+These are the delusions and hallucinations of psychosis, a core symptom of schizophrenia.

 UCF Med Students Share Pediatric Research Globally (10)